rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

     - Difficult for others to understand and reproduce the work.
     - Lack of transparency in methodologies and results.

 By addressing these issues through a structured approach, as demonstrated in this project, we can significantly improve the quality and reliability of data science outcomes.
-This framework, built upon the Kaggle Titanic competition, serves as a guide for tackling data science projects methodically and effectively.
+This framework serves as a guide for tackling data science projects methodically and effectively.

 ### Titanic Problem Statement